 E-commerce dominance in the U.S. Increased from 17% to 33% in just 2 months, surpassing the previous projection of 24% by 2024.
 Nevertheless, one thing is clear: the velocity of transition is unparalleled.

-To acquire a strategic advantage, companies across all sectors have experienced considerable returns from electronic tactics in the recent year.
+To acquire a strategic advantage, companies across all sectors have experienced considerable returns from electronic tactics in recent years.
 Healthcare, retail, financial institutions, and shipping and production lines have all benefited from the adoption of digital resources, which have eased and streamlined processes.

 According to these recent developments, digitalization has increased rapidly in recent years